pradeepan02/hate_detection/README.md

-# ML Algorithms Project

 ## Overview

-This project involves implementing and evaluating machine learning algorithms using two CSV files.
-The goal is to demonstrate how different algorithms can be applied to real-world data and how their performance can be compared.
+This project involves implementing and evaluating machine learning algorithms using two CSV files related to social media data.
+The goal is to classify tweets based on their content and evaluate various machine learning models.

 ## Data Files

-1. **train.csv**: This file contains [brief description of the data in data1.csv, e.g., "customer information with features such as age, income, and purchase history"].
+1. **train.csv**: This file contains training data with tweet IDs, labels, and the tweet text.
+   - **Columns**:
+     - `id`: Unique identifier for the tweet
+     - `label`: Classification label for the tweet
+     - `tweet`: Text of the tweet

-2. **twitter_data.csv**: This file contains [brief description of the data in data2.csv, e.g., "product reviews with features such as review text, rating, and product ID"].
+2. **twitter_data.csv**: This file contains additional data with various features related to tweets and their classification.
+   - **Columns**:
+     - `count`: Count of tokens or words in the tweet
+     - `hate_speech`: Binary indicator for hate speech
+     - `offensive_language`: Binary indicator for offensive language
+     - `neither`: Binary indicator for neither hate speech nor offensive language
+     - `class`: Class label for the tweet (e.g., hate speech, offensive language, neither)
+     - `tweet`: Text of the tweet